Distracted Driving Truck Accident Lawyer in Houston

 - Manual distractions – Manual distractions are anything that takes a truck driver’s hands off the steering wheel.
 The driver’s hands could only be off the steering wheel for a moment and still cause them to lose control of the vehicle or leave them unprepared to react to a hazard in the road or an emergency.
 If the driver doesn’t have hands on the steering wheel, it will take longer to react which could easily lead to an accident.

 - Visual distractions – A visual distraction is something that takes a truck driver’s eyes off the road and the surrounding area.
 If a truck driver isn’t actively watching the road, it can delay reaction to traffic and road conditions ahead and around the tractor and trailer.
 Truck drivers must constantly scan the areas in front and to the sides of their rigs so they can be aware of their surroundings at all times.

 - Cognitive distractions – Cognitive distractions are anything that takes a truck driver’s attention or mental focus away from driving and their surroundings.
 Cognitive distractions can be the most dangerous types of distractions because of the concentration needed to handle these large vehicles safely.
 If a truck driver isn’t fully engaged with keeping themselves and others on the road safe, it’s all too easy for an accident to happen.

-Here a few of the most common distractions that lead to accidents among truck drivers:
+Here are a few of the most common distractions that lead to accidents among truck drivers: